 The origins of Slabtown

-Slabtown's name comes from the lumber mills that first populated the area with industrial laborers.
+Slabtown's name comes from the detritus of the community's lumber mills that first populated the area with industrial laborers.
 Mills would sell slabs of log edges, cut away to square logs, as a cheap source of fuel.
-Stacks of slabs, like those pictured, were a mark of lower class.
+Stacks of slabs, like those pictured, were a mark of lower working class community.
 Courtesy of Norm Gholston